The Locker Key

 “Or maybe, he’s right behind you, Mick.”

-Mick turns around.
+Mick turned around.
 “Well, I’ll be damned.”

 “What’s goin’ on?”